elixir-europe/rdmkit/pages/your_domain/human_data.md

     - Spain - [MareNostrum](https://www.bsc.es/marenostrum/access-to-supercomputing-resources)
   - There are also emerging alternative approaches to analyse sensitive data, such as doing “distributed” computation, where defined analysis workflows are used to do analysis on datasets that do not leave the place where they are stored.
     - The GA4GH is developing standards for this in their [GA4GH Cloud workstream](https://www.ga4gh.org/how-we-work/2020-2021-roadmap/2020-2021-roadmap-part-ii/cloud-2020-2021-roadmap/)
 * Data quality.
 When processing human data, data quality is a very important aspect to consider because it can influence the results of the research.
 Especially in the healthcare sector, some of the data that is used for research was not collected for research purposes, and therefore it is not guaranteed to have sufficient quality.
-Check the [Data Quality page](data_quality) of the RDMkit to learn more about how to assess the quality of health data.
+Check the [RDMkit Data Quality page](data_quality) to learn more about how to assess the quality of health data.

 ### Solutions